DreamingInBinary/Swiftjective-C/_posts/2018-12-11-optimizing-images.md

 And timing matters here.
 To get the buttery smooth 60 frames per second scrolling, the frame buffer will need to have UIKit render the app's window and it's subsequent subviews into it when their information changes (i.e. assigning an image to an image view).
 If you do that slow, you drop a frame.

-> Think 1/60th of a second is short on time?
-Pro Motion devices up the ante to 1/120th of a second.
+{% include prettyBlockquote.html text="Think 1/60th of a second is short on time?
+Pro Motion devices up the ante to 1/120th of a second." %}

 ### Size Does Matter
 We can visualize this process and memory being consumed pretty easily.
 Using the picture of my daughter, I created a trivial app that shows an image view with that exact image within it: